 Dr. Yennawar’s research focuses on three key areas at the cusp of materials and life sciences: (1) Atomic resolution structure determination by X-ray crystallography and micro-electron diffraction on a transmission cryo-electron microsome; (2) Designing protein, peptide, and DNA crystals for enhanced nonlinear optical properties for devices; and (3) Biophysical characterization by circular dichroism and transmission electron microscopy of the interfaced formed between DNA and synthetic materials for next generation solar cells and biosensors.
 She has held frequent training sessions and workshops on all of the biophysical equipment in the lab.

-Starting in 2021, the SHAPE MATTERS program will offer a 2-week professional development workshop for teachers during the summer.
+The SHAPE MATTERS program will offer a 10-day professional development workshop for teachers during the summer that will include in-person and virtual meetings.
 The professional development is geared towards secondary life science and chemistry teachers in Pennsylvania.
 During the professional development, teachers will collaborate with science education faculty from the Center for Science and the Schools and research scientists from the College of Medicine and the Eberly College of Science.
 To explore molecular stories related to human health, teachers will engage in research techniques such as crystallization, structure determination, and modeling using the molecular visualization software, Jmol.
 Teachers will work with the SHAPE MATTERS team to co-construct a molecular modeling research project for their classroom.
 The research project will support student participation in the SMART teams program.

 The application requires general contact information, direct supervisor information, an up-to-date resume, 4 short essay questions, 3 professional references, and a support letter from your immediate supervisor.